HughP/LinguisticsLibrarianList/README.md

 * [Fedora](http://fedorarepository.org/)
 * [Islandora](http://islandora.ca/) - This is a middleware product which sits between Fedora for content management, and Drupal for custom content presentations.
 * [Drupal](https://www.drupal.org/) - This is a very powerful general purpose CMS.
+* [Nabu](https://github.com/nabu-catalog/nabu) - nabu is a digital media item management system that provides a catalog of audio and video items, metadata for these items, and information about the workflow status of the items.

 ####Journal management systems